pubkey/rxdb/docs-src/docs/reactivity.md

 ---
-title: Signals $ Co. - Custom reactivity adapters instead of RxJS Observables
+title: Signals & Custom Reactivity
 slug: reactivity.html
 ---

-# Signals $ Co. - Custom reactivity adapters instead of RxJS Observables
+# Signals & Co. - Custom reactivity adapters instead of RxJS Observables

 RxDB internally uses the [rxjs library](https://rxjs.dev/) for observables and streams.
-All functionalities of RxDB that expose values  that change over time, return a rxjs Observable that allows you to observe the values and update your UI accordingly depending on the changes to the database state.
+All functionalities of RxDB like [query](./rx-query.md#observe) results or [document fields](./rx-document.md#observe) that expose values that change over time return a rxjs `Observable` that allows you to observe the values and update your UI accordingly depending on the changes to the database state.

 However there are many reasons to use other reactivity libraries that use a different datatype to represent changing values.
-For example when you use signals in angular or react, the template refs of vue or state libraries like MobX and redux.
+For example when you use **signals** in angular or react, the **template refs** of vue or state libraries like MobX and redux.

 RxDB allows you to pass a custom reactivity factory on [RxDatabase](./rx-database.md) creation so that you can easily access values wrapped with your custom datatype in a convenient way.